urban-study/iron-hong.github.io/_posts/2018-06-26-VisualStudio.md

    - [Visual Assist- this is a paid s/w helps development](https://www.wholetomato.com/)
    - Turn off squggles @ VS options->Text Editor->C/C++>Advanced->Intellisense->Disable Squiggles "True"
    - VS code is also working with Unreal (4.18 or higher).
-   - How to set up VS code to use VS compiler is,
+   - How to set up VS code and some tips:
      - Install [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) from VS market place.
      - Make sure that you had installed [VS build tool](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017)
      - Go to File, Settings, type shell, then look for Edit in settings.json: